v3xlabs/eth-exporter/README.md

       - ./config.toml:/config.toml
 ```

-Et voila, your metrics are now available at `http://localhost:3000/metrics`.
+Et voila, your metrics are now available at [/metrics](http://localhost:3000/metrics).

 ## Configuration

-You can setup your `config.toml` like the following:
+A basic configuration for your `config.toml` looks like this:

 ```toml
 [tokens.eth]